Losing Business to Your Competitors?

 Losing business to your competitors can be very frustrating.
-But rather than getting annoyed the best use of your time is to look within yourself.
+But rather than getting annoyed, looking within yourself is the best use of your time.

 Analyse why you’re losing business to them.
 What the competitors are doing right, and how you can start to be competitive again.

 Why have you lost the business?